 You may combine this part with the previous part if you like, to avoid

-local variables, multiple SQL statements, loops, and/or branches.
+local variables, multiple SQL statements, loops, and branches.

-In addition, at least one of your functions (between #3 and #4) should
+In addition, at least one should involve a cursor.

 We encourage you to be imaginative.